Root Server DNS

 The DNS works hierarchically.
 At the beginning of the hierarchy are the so-called root servers.
 These are a total of 13 servers worldwide, 10 of which are located in the USA.
 These root servers manage the distribution of the other DNS entries and are, so to speak, the heads from which everything starts.

-For example, if you want to access a website like "example.com", your computer first asks the nearest DNS server, which in turn requests the information from the corresponding root server if it has not already stored it in its cache.
+For example, if you want to access a website such as "example.com", your computer first asks the nearest DNS server, which in turn requests the information from the corresponding root server if it has not yet saved it in its cache.

 Basically, there is then a step-by-step descent through the DNS hierarchy: top-level domain, second-level domain, Subdomainetc.
 Until the IP address of the desired website is finally found and the connection can be established.